-I am 56, married and have recently moved to Battle from Caterham in Surrey.
+I am 61 married andy moved to Battle near Hastings from Caterham in Surrey in 2017

-I have premises in Battle in East Sussex,within easy reach of Hastings,Bexhill,Hailsham, Rye,Winchelsea,Northiam,Robertsbridge,
+I have premises in Battle near Hastings in East Sussex,within easy reach of Hastings,Bexhill,Hailsham, Rye,Winchelsea,Northiam,Robertsbridge,

 I can offer short or longer term counselling or psychotherapy in East Sussex.

 So if you are in the Battle, Hastings,Bexhill,Rye,Lewes,Hailsham, Northiam,East Sussex area and looking for a Counsellor in East Sussex or thinking about counselling or psychotherapy please don't hesitate to contact me.